mrspeaker/Omega500/README.md

 ## Image
 [Ω/assets/Image.js](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/assets/Image.js)

 Usually you load the image as a class property (so it is preloaded).
-Don't be afraid to add the same image in many classes - it will only be loaded once.
+If you preload it in many classes it will only be loaded once.

-    var img = new Ω.Image("res/minecraft.png")
+    var img = new Ω.Image("res/minecraft.png");

 In container render:

-    img.render(gfx, 10, 10)
+    img.render(gfx, 10, 10);

-The image can be loaded "flipped" (flip x=1, flip 2=2, flip both=3)
+The image can be loaded "flipped" (flip x = 1, flip y = 2, flip both = 3):

     // Load the image upside down
     new Ω.Image("res/minecraft.png", 2)